arreanecoyoca/ac-loadmore/README.md

 # AC Loadmore
-a quick way to create Load more ajax funtionality in your wordpress site.
+A quick way to create Load more ajax funtionality in your wordpress site for your post, page, or any custom post types.

+- no php code needed!
+- just html and jquery is all you need!

 ## Installation
 **Manually**